connexcs/docs/docs/customer/routing.md

     ```

 !!! warning "Using Rate Cards for multiple countries"
     Ingress Routing isn't independently aware of the card type you are using, and more specifically the appropriate dial strings it needs to send.
-For example, you are using both UK and US cards, you need to enter appropriate dial strings in the routes you set up for each card type.
+For example, you are using both UK and US cards; you need to enter appropriate dial strings in the routes you set up for each card type.

 + **Enabled**: The route can be easily enabled and disabled here.